zhuang-li/zhuang-li.github.io/_pages/service.md

 ---

-## Software and Open-source Contributions
+## Software and Open Source Contributions

 - **[FactualSceneGraph](https://github.com/zhuang-li/FactualSceneGraph)**
   Toolkit for faithful and consistent textual scene-graph parsing.
 The project grew out of the FACTUAL benchmark, supports subsequent work on discourse-level scene graph parsing, and has reached 171,000+ PyPI downloads and 600,000+ model downloads on Hugging Face.
   [Repository](https://github.com/zhuang-li/FactualSceneGraph)

 - **[StarCoder 2 / The Stack v2](https://github.com/bigcode-project/starcoder2)**
-  Contributor to the BigCode open-science code-LLM and corpus initiative.
+  Contributor to the BigCode open-science code LLM and corpus initiative.
 The Stack v2 spans 619 programming languages and underpins StarCoder2 models trained on 3.3-4.3T tokens, with model weights released for responsible open research and development.
   [Repository](https://github.com/bigcode-project/starcoder2) · [Paper](https://arxiv.org/abs/2402.19173)

 - **[SCAR](https://github.com/zhuang-li/SCAR)**
-  ACL 2025 data selection method and toolkit for efficient instruction tuning of large language models.
+  ACL 2025 data selection method and toolkit for efficient instruction tuning of LLMs.
 SCAR ranks instruction-response pairs by style consistency; in reported benchmarks, selecting as little as 0.7% of the full dataset can match or surpass full-data fine-tuning.
   [Repository](https://github.com/zhuang-li/SCAR) · [Paper](https://arxiv.org/abs/2406.10882)

 ---